YetAnotherNerd/whatlastgenre/README.md

 Improve genre metadata of audio files based on tags from various music sites.

 * Supported audio files: flac, ogg, mp3, m4a
-* Supported music sites: What.CD, Last.FM, Discogs, MusicBrainz, RateYourMusic,
+* Supported music sites: Discogs, EchoNest, Last.FM, MusicBrainz, RateYourMusic, What.CD
-EchoNest
 * Feature Overview
   * Gets genre tags for artists and albums from music sites and finds the most eligible ones.